Treatment for Children with ADHD

 - Turn off all electronics (TV, computer, video games, iPhone) at least an hour before bed.

 Studies show that what, and when, you eat makes a difference when it comes to managing ADHD.

 Schedule regular meals or snacks no more than three hours apart.
-This will help keep your child’s blood sugar level, minimizing irritability and supporting concentration and focus.
+This will help keep your child's blood sugar steady, minimizing irritability and supporting concentration and focus.